cncf/tag-contributor-strategy/website/content/contributors/_index.md

 Successful ambassadors are people such as bloggers, influencers, evangelists who are already engaged with a CNCF project in some way including contributing to forums, online groups, community events, etc.

-Details on the Ambassadors program, and information on how to join CNCF as an Ambassador is available at the [Cloud Native Ambassadors repository](https://github.com/cncf/ambassadors).
+Details on the Ambassadors program, as well as information on how to join CNCF as an Ambassador, are available at the [Cloud Native Ambassadors repository](https://github.com/cncf/ambassadors).

 ## Projects